-Fairly obviously, get plenty of sleep, eat nutritious food, and avoid catching the Black Death.
+Fairly obviously, get plenty of sleep, eat nutritious food, and avoid catching dengue fever.

-Q. ‘Mr Bashful, are you saying someone with poor health can’t be happy?’
+Q. ‘Are you saying someone with poor health can’t be happy?’

-I’m not saying that.
-It is feasible that someone with chronic poor health, perhaps even chronic pain, might eventually come to terms with their illness and return to the same level of core happiness they had before.
-Naturally, they’d give anything to be well again, but that doesn’t mean their core happiness is not healthy.
+No, because it is feasible that someone with chronic poor health, perhaps even chronic pain, might eventually come to terms with their illness and return to the same level of core happiness (the day-to-day general feeling of well-being) they had before.
+Naturally, they’d give anything to be well again and free of pain, but that would not have to mean their level of core happiness is low.

-I have met people with chronic pain, who do consider themselves to be leading happy lives.
-And I’ve met people with perfect health, with no major problems, who aren’t that happy.
+I have met people with chronic pain who do consider themselves to be leading happy lives.
+And I’ve met people with perfect health, with no major problems, who aren’t happy.